Leadership training and mentoring to support senior students to become outstanding school leaders.

-Get an Edge starts with a one or two day training course that can be delivered either in school or at our venue based at Unitec Mount Albert.
-During this program students gain better understanding of themselves and their role and what this opportunity means to them.
+Get an Edge starts with a one or two day training course that can be delivered either in school or at our venue, based at Unitec’s Mount Albert campus.
+During this programme students gain a better understanding of themselves, their role and what this opportunity means to them.

-This is an experiential course based on building relationships within the group through teambuilding, problem-solving and trust activities.
-Students will participate in teams as well as individually experiencing personal challenge and being supported on challenge course.
+This is an experiential course based on building relationships within the group through team building, problem-solving and trust activities.
+Students will participate in teams as well as individually, experiencing personal challenge and being supported on a challenge course.

 Elements of the Course

-during the course we also attend to these issues that they will face as a school leader
+During the course we also address the following questions that they will face as a school leader.

 - Connecting how others see them with how they see themselves

-- Identifying who they see themselves in relation to this role stop
+- Identifying who they see themselves as in relation to this role

 - Their role in the context of the wider school community

-- the opportunity to work and a highly motivated team
+- The opportunity to work with a highly motivated team

 - Understanding influence